zorael/kameloso/README.md

 ### Twitch bot

-There is a rudimentary bot plugin but it is opt-in, both during compilation and at runtime.
+There is a basic streamer bot plugin but it is opt-in, both during compilation and at runtime.
 Build the `twitch` configuration to compile it, and enable it in the configuration file under the `[TwitchBot]` section.
 If the section doesn't exist, regenerate the file after having compiled with the bot included.
+(It will not show up when generating the file if the plugin is not compiled in.)

 ```bash
 $ dub build -c twitch
 $ ./kameloso --writeconfig
 ```

-Commands to test are: `!uptime`, `!start`, `!stop`, `!oneliner`, `!commands`, `!vote`/`!poll`, `!admin` (assuming a prefix of "`!`").
+ Assuming a prefix of `!`, commands to test are: `!uptime`, `!start`, `!stop`, `!oneliner`, `!commands`, `!vote`/`!poll`, `!admin`

+ The `help` command does not work on Twitch.

 ## Use as a library